hqdncw/vault-autopilot/docs/cli/getting_started.rst

 of getting started with Vault Autopilot CLI, from setting up your Vault server to applying your first manifest.

 Prerequisites
 =============

-Before you dive in, make sure you've got the following covered:

-- **Docker**: You'll need Docker to run the Vault Autopilot CLI in a container.
+Before you start, make sure you have Docker installed to run the Vault Autopilot CLI in a container (or check our :ref:`Installation` page for alternative options).
-  (If you prefer not to use Docker, you can find alternative installation options on our :ref:`Installation<target installation>` page.)

 Starting a Vault Server Instance
 ================================